MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

    |3    |Operator         |
    |4    |Value         |

   Note that one of the segmentation strengths of Customer Insights is the variety of operators it supports.

 4. Add entities that are related to that entity until getting to the Customer Profile entity.
 That can be done using the **ADD** operator.
-If not already done, we can define the required relationships between our entities using the **Relationships** page (see the “Relationships” section for more information).
-For these additional entities, we should choose the *All Records* attribute.
+You can define the required relationships between entities using the **Relationships** page (see the “Relationships” section for more information).
+For these additional entities, choose the **All Records** attribute.

 ### Example - Group Creation
 Let's explore a case in which we want to segment our customers by a specific clickstream activity attribute.
 In our example, it will be a session ID that is not equal to 1 (since this session was done on an older, outdated website version that is irrelevant for our current targeting efforts).
 This is the series of steps we should complete.